 Data Driven HR Metrics and Workforce Analytics

-Therefore, this cannot be left to guess-work and it becomes pertinent to understand, monitor, and predict outcomes relating to this major area of investment.
+Therefore, this cannot be left to guess-work and it becomes pertinent to understand, monitor, and predict outcomes relating to this major area of investment, which can be done by analyzing the HR metrics.
 Not only this brings a source of real advantage but also is a pre-requisite to responsible delivery of effective HR program.

 Apart from the strategic nature of the problem, there are social and technological disruptors which are making this area of study even more important:

 - Workforce in India and Globally is undergoing a huge demographic change.
 For example, India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.
 It is expected that, in 2020, the average age of an Indian will be 29 years, compared to 37 for China and 48 for Japan; and, by 2030, India’s dependency ratio should be just over 0.4.Considering this information, almost half the population is made up of millennial giving rise to the breed of young leaders who are fiercely independent, changing societal norms and are growing and developing through the heavy usage of technology.

 - Rate of change or upgrade in technology and business scenarios has accelerated significantly.
 People as well as organizations need to be agile to keep up with this pace and be relevant in the longer run.
 Technology is changing the way work is being done and how employees connect within themselves and the organizations.

 Data Analytics in HR is constantly evolving and is a part of the HR program right from recruitment in finding the recruitment metrics, Workforce Analytics, to the exit of the employee and will help the organization have an advantage in managing the human resources.

 Learn about the Challenges and Benefits of Data Analytics in HR with the help of Use Cases to foster an engaging workforce

 Following are the strong use-cases which industry has starting to apply and reap benefits: